rdev610/ShopifyInternChallenge2022/README.md

 2).
 Install the Python extension on Visual Studio Code.
 You can either go to the [link or](https://marketplace.visualstudio.com/items?itemName=ms-python.python) directly add in VS code by clikcing on extnesions in the toolbar and searhcing for Python

 3).
-Install a version of [Python 3](https://www.python.org/downloads/) specfic to your computer's operating system.
+Install a version of [Python 3](https://www.python.org/downloads/) specific to your computer's operating system.

 4).
 Dowload this repository by clicking on code and then download ZIP.
 Once the folder is downlaoded, unzip the file.

-Download the repository and unzip the folder
+5).
+Open the folder in Visual Studio Code by clicking on File (on the top left), and then click on open folder and select the folder

-Open the folder in VS Code using the Open Folder option under File on the top left of VS Code and select the folder.
+6).
+Open a new terminal by clicking on Terminal (top left) and then on New Terminal.

-Open a new terminal using the New Terminal option under Terminal on the top left of VS Code.
+7).
+Open up command prompt
 Open up command prompt and install flask
 Just type in: pip install flask
 Install flask-login